emanzindani/Wardrobify/README.md

         - able to select a location via a dropdown menu.
         - have placeholders to describe each inputs.
     - Created HatList.js:
-        - display all hats with their details.
+        - display all hats with their details: style name, image, fabric, color, location, date of creation.
         - created a "delete" button for each row: when clicked, the corresponding hat is removed from the database and from the browser's page.
     - Updated the Nav.js file to link to newly created paths.

+- Added the connections to have the Shoes microservice working as well with the wardrobe and hats microservice.